 Who founded the Congregation, and when was it founded?

-We were founded by Elizabeth Eppinger, who became Mother Alphonse Maria, in Alsace-Lorraine, France in 1849.
-As a young girl, Elizabeth had a great desire to be a sister, but at that time all of the sisters in her area were teachers.
-Since Elizabeth had been sickly as a child, she was unable to keep up the studies in order to become a teacher.
+We were founded by Elisabeth Eppinger, who became Mother Alphonse Maria, in Alsace-Lorraine, France in 1849.
+As a young girl, Elisabeth had a great desire to be a sister, but at that time all of the sisters in her area were teachers.
+Since Elisabeth had been sickly as a child, she was unable to keep up the studies in order to become a teacher.
 Her local Bishop encouraged her to discern God’s will for her ministry.
-Because Elizabeth understood the needs of those who were ill, she began a ministry to care for people who were sick in their homes.
+Because Elisabeth understood the needs of those who were ill, she began a ministry to care for people who were sick in their homes.

 How many Sisters are there?